Test 3 - Tuesday 22nd November 2005 at 10.30

 The plastics from the packaging and the larger wood fragments remain the same size which is easy to screen out.
 The degradable material breaks down into a fibrous medium resembling peat.

-Screening of the digested and composted
+Screening of the Digested and Composted Fruit & Vegetable Waste

 A 10 mm rotary or Trommel screen separated the material into a natural fertiliser rich compost (over 90%) and larger fragments of wood and plastics.